slavaim/MacOSX-Network-Sockets-Filter/README.md

 }
 ```

 A user client receives notifications asynchronously while data has been made pending in a queue.
 The user client inspects or modifies data.
-Then user client sends `kt_NkeUserClientSocketFilterResponse` to inject modified data into the stream.
+Then user client sends `kt_NkeUserClientSocketFilterResponse` to inject modified data into the stream, see below how to copy modified data to a socket stream as the current filter implementation doesn't do this.
 The filter processes a response and injects data by calling `NkeSocketFilter::processServiceResponse` in the user client thread context

 ```
 IOReturn